reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

   b-) Why the hicanu statistics before purging shows a larger than estimated genome size?

-  c-) After purging, what files purged and htigs mean?
+  c-) After purging, what the files purged and htigs mean?

   d-) How is the BUSCO duplication before purging?